 “Satisfaction and Effectiveness of the Math Center,” a 2017 report on a survey of students’ needs and satisfaction levels, confirmed overall favorable ratings, including 99% of respondents “attributed the center for their math course performance” and 94% “were confident of their math skills as a result of attending the Math Center.”

 “Satisfaction and Effectiveness of the Learning Center,” a 2019 report of a student opinion survey, confirmed “students continue to rate the Learning Center at a high level of satisfaction (98% to 99% ‘very satisfied’ and ‘satisfied’), which is consistent with the prior five years.”
-The 2018 “Satisfaction and Effectiveness of the Academic Computing Center” report of a student opinion survey revealed “participants were highly satisfied (99% of ‘very satisfied’ and ‘satisfied’) with the services” and subject tutoring offered at the center received a full 100% satisfaction rating.
+The 2018 “Satisfaction and Effectiveness of the Academic Computing Center” report of a student opinion survey revealed “participants were highly satisfied (99% of ‘very satisfied’ and ‘satisfied’) with the services,” and subject tutoring offered at the center received a full 100% satisfaction rating.

 Usage statistics and attendance tracking of the Library and learning support services provides evidence of the campus community’s use of the services.
 For the 2018/2019 academic year, library gate counts confirm 402,800 visitors to the library (See Library Gate Count 2018-2019).
-The following attendance rates for the Academic Computing Center (ACC), Learning Center, and Math Center are for the Fall 2019 semester: Academic Computing Center = 1,352; Learning Center = 2,411; and Math Center = 1,266.
+The following attendance rates for the ACC, Learning Center, and Math Center are for the Fall 2019 semester: Academic Computing Center = 1,352; Learning Center = 2,411; and Math Center = 1,266.
 (See Academic Support Center Counts).

-Since 2018, the Academic Computing Center (ACC) has included Accounting and Computer Science support for students.
+Since 2018, the ACC has included Accounting and Computer Science support for students.
 In the Spring 2020 semester, the ACC transitioned to online tutoring due to remote learning.
 In the Fall 2020 semester, the ACC partnered with the Learning Center for online Tutoring.
-Hence, the number of ACC designated faculty tutors were reduced being that students could access tutoring for English, Math, and other subjects online through the combined ACC & Learning Center online tutoring Canvas site.
+Hence, the number of ACC designated faculty tutors were reduced since students could access tutoring for English, Math, and other subjects online through the combined ACC & Learning Center online tutoring Canvas site.
 (See Academic Computing Center Faculty Schedules, pp. 1-6).
 In addition, SAC has many other services that provide learning support in various capacities as outlined in the 2020 Comprehensive List of Santa Ana College Programs and Services.

 The Library provides significant collections that are diverse in scope and format to support student research, learning, and achievement.
 The Library’s collections include a multidisciplinary print reference and circulating collection of 73,975 items as well as 35 online research databases with content from reference and academic books and periodicals (magazines, newspapers, and journals).
 These collections are subject specific and interdisciplinary to align with and support the college curriculum.
 (See Library Collection Statistics and Online Research Databases).

-The Library maintains a robust Library Services Platform (LSP), managed by a systems librarian and accessible through the Library’s website.
+The Library maintains a robust Library Services Platform (LSP) managed by a systems librarian and accessible through the Library’s website.
 The LSP provides online searching across multiple research databases and the library catalog through a single search box.

-In 2018/2019, 11,338 items circulated from the library’s collections, there were 9,683 check-outs from the course reserves, and 797,645 searches were conducted in the library’s online databases with 113,049 full-text downloads (See Non-Reserves Circulation, Course Reserves Circulation, and Database Usage statistics).
+In 2018/2019, 11,338 items circulated from the library’s collections.
+There were 9,683 check-outs from the course reserves, and 797,645 searches were conducted in the library’s online databases with 113,049 full-text downloads (See Non-Reserves Circulation, Course Reserves Circulation, and Database Usage statistics).

-Services and additional resources provided by the Library to support student learning and achievement include reference services via in-person, phone, email, and chat; one-on-one and small group in-depth research assistance through Assignment Based Research Appointments; Library Research Workshops and 1-credit Information Studies Courses (INFO 100: Library Research Fundamentals and INFO103: Researching in the Digital Age) taught by librarians; course reserves; circulation services; individual and group study spaces, including study group rooms; laptop check-out; computer workstations; and printing, photocopying; and scanning services.
+Services and additional resources provided by the Library to support student learning and achievement include reference services via in-person, phone, email, and chat; one-on-one and small group in-depth research assistance through Assignment Based Research Appointments; Library Research Workshops and 1-credit Information Studies Courses (INFO 100: Library Research Fundamentals and INFO103: Researching in the Digital Age) taught by librarians; course reserves; circulation services; individual and group study spaces, including study group rooms; laptop check-out; computer workstations; and printing, photocopying and scanning services.